unilight/seq2seq-vc/README.md

 ## Complete training, decoding and benchmarking

 Same as many speech processing based repositories ([ESPNet](https://github.com/espnet/espnet), [ParallelWaveGAN](https://github.com/kan-bayashi/ParallelWaveGAN), etc.), we formulate our recipes in kaldi-style.
 They can be found in the `egs` folder.
 Please check the detailed usage in each recipe.

+### Reproducing AAS-VC experiments
+The experiments in the AAS-VC paper are conducted using the CMU ARCTIC dataset.
+Please refer to the readme file in `egs/arctic/vc2`.

 ### Reproducing FAC experiments